 The Washington State Department of Transportation provided wetland mitigation at the confluence of Bear Creek and Evans Creek in the city of Redmond.
 This work was part of the Medina to SR 202: Eastside Transit and HOV Project.

 WSDOT, the city of Redmond, and local watershed groups identified the Evans Creek mitigation site as an important wetland habitat area.
 The mitigation work strengthens the local natural environment by improving the quality of wetland habitat.
 The improvements mitigate for a loss in wetlands resulting from the construction of the Eastside project.

-Why is WSDOT providing mitigation?
+Why did WSDOT provide mitigation?

 What are the ecological benefits of the mitigation project?

-What is the project timeline?
+What was the project timeline?

 Work on the site began in summer 2012, and was completed in late 2013.
 WSDOT anticipates monitoring the site from 2014 to 2024.